 These before/after makeovers are not just the equivalent of a Marie Kondo approved transformation.
 Although, they certainly DO spark joy!, they actually can mean the difference between life and death.
 You see, if you’ve been following our Design for Our Lives blog series on the link between urban design and safety, you know that improvements to the built environment (as quantified by our State of Place Index) impact the probability of collisions - in fact, a one point increase on the State of Place Index reduces the odds of a collision by 12.3% on average!
 So we thought it was important to once again highlight these awesome, lovable streets, but with a renewed focus on how the changes they made can save lives!
 So please check out these six - now loveable - streets, managed to increase their State of Place Index by a combined average of XX points, which reduces their probability of a collision by XX%!
 We hope this inspires you to take action to get started on your street - safety - makeover, STAT!

 Here’s how we quantified the impact of these six loveable street transformations - the same way we can help you quantify your own street improvement efforts (which we can also tie to potential ROI to help you make the investment case for these kinds of projects to begin with!):

-- We collected data on 290+ micro-scale built environment features for each of the six nominees' transformed block: once before the transformation (using Google Street View), and then again after the transformation (using pictures and renderings).
+We collected data on 290+ micro-scale built environment features for each of the six transformed blocks: once before the transformation (using Google Street View), and then again after the transformation (using pictures and renderings).

-- We ran the data through our algorithm, which uniquely quantifies the quality of place (what makes places walkable, livable, and lovable) by assigning the block a score from 0-100 (the State of Place Index).
+We ran the data through our algorithm, which uniquely quantifies quality of place (what makes places walkable, livable, and lovable) by aggregating these nearly 300 data points into a score from 0-100 (the State of Place Index).

 Now let's see how each of the six nominees scored: